THE EYES OF THE HEART

 Perform the work on All Saints Sunday, or in other memorial occasions.
-The text comes with alternatives depending on each occasion (see information in the score).
+The text comes with alternatives depending on each occasion.

 I will lift up mine eyes unto the hills,

 My help cometh from the Lord,

 which made heaven and earth.

 He will not suffer thy foot to be moved: